Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ### Requirements

-- The Continuous Optimization Power BI Dashboard is a Power BI Template that requires to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
+- The CCO Azure Infrastructure Dashboard is a Power BI Template that requires to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
 Below you can find the minimum requirements to run the Dashboard
     -	Windows 10 version **14393.0** or **higher**.
     -	Internet access from the computer running Microsoft Power BI desktop.
     - An Azure account on the desired tenant space with permissions on the subscriptions to read from the Azure Services described above.